Australian Supplier Payment Code

 The code is at the centre of a new age of co-operation and mutual respect between businesses – big and small.
-It was launched in today by Business Council chief executive Jennifer Westacott and has been endorsed by the Council of Small Business Organisations of Australia.
+It was launched in today by Business Council chief executive Jennifer Westacott and has been endorsed by the Council of Small Business Australia and the Victorian State Government.

 Any business, not-for-profit or government entity can sign up to the code at any time.

 The code is not just about paying small business bills within 30 days of receiving a correct invoice.
 It also obliges big businesses to give a helping hand to smaller ones to implement new technologies and practices to improve their systems to have more efficient and faster invoicing and payment.
 The code also requires purchasers to pay on time and includes a clear and fair process for dealing with complaints and disputes about payment times.

 No business exists in isolation and everyone benefits when the nation has a viable and productive small business supplier base.

-Trade between small, medium and large businesses is valued at $520 billion a year.
+Trade between small, medium and large businesses totals more than $550 billion a year.
 Improving payment times will improve productivity and help ease the stress for small business owners.
 Healthy cash flows and working capital are crucial to the viability of a business and its ability to expand and create jobs.

 A voluntary, industry-led effort to drive change in payments culture and practices should be given time to work before any consideration of regulation, which would impose extra costs on all business and taxpayers.
 We need a culture of cooperation, not compliance.